UKCloud/documentation/articles/portal/ptl-ref-release-notes.md

 Details:

-- When requesting a password reset, users that are locked will be sent an email telling them that their account is locked
+- When requesting a password reset, users with locked accounts will be sent an email informing them that their account is locked

 ## Release 1.126.0